1. Ancient arithmetic ↑

 Descartes did not accept Pythagoras' argument, that mathematical knowledge is certain.
 He devised the 'dream argument', which states that we can never be certain of anything because there's no way to prove that what we perceive with our senses is real.
 It could be the case that only our mind exists, and the external world is like a dream or hallucination[25a].

-Descartes stated: "whether I am awake or asleep, two plus three makes five, and a square has only four sides", but we can never be certain this is true as a God, or a "malicious, powerful, cunning demon" could trick us into believing that incorrect mathematics is correct[25b].
+Descartes stated: "whether I am awake or dreaming, it remains true that two and three make five, and that a square has but four sides", but we can never be certain this is true as a God, or a "some malignant demon" could trick us into believing that incorrect mathematics is correct[25b].

 3. The language of the universe ↑